Southern Methodist Church

-The Southern Methodist Church is a conservative Protestant Christian denomination with churches located in the southern part of the United States.
+The Southern Methodist Church is a Methodist denomination of Protestant Christianity.
 The church maintains headquarters in Orangeburg, South Carolina.

-The church was formed in 1940 by conservative members of the former Methodist Episcopal Church, South, which in 1939 had reunited with the Methodist Episcopal Church to form the Methodist Church, nearly 100 years after a split in 1844 that occurred due to divisions over slavery.
+The church was formed in 1940 by conservative members of the former Methodist Episcopal Church, South, which in 1939 had reunited with the Methodist Episcopal Church to form the Methodist Church.

 In 2017, the Southern Methodist Church had approximately 85 churches and 3,200 members.
 Over 50% of the churches (47) are located in South Carolina.
 The denomination describes itself as seeking "to continue the doctrinal heritage of the Methodist Episcopal Church, South and to spread the message of salvation and Biblical holiness that John Wesley preached."